M-o-a-T/etcd-tree/doc/tutorial.rst

 The three lines which correct the speling misteak do the same thing in different ways.
 The first is preferred in an async context.
-The second way accesses the data item's underlying ``mtValue`` object.
+The second way accesses the data item's underlying ``EtcValue`` object.
 The third uses synchronous code to modify your data and sends your change to the server later.